dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 # Unity UI best practices
 This list will walk you through UI-specific best practices that could be used when working with Unity engine and UI in general.
-Of course, situation varies from project to project and goal to goal, but general principles remain the same.
+Of course, the situation varies from project to project and goal to goal, but general principles remain the same.
 This will also be very helpful if there is a team working on UI, including visual and game designers, programmers or any other stakeholders.
 ## General
 1. __Name UI elements sensibly__ </br>
 Just like objects in the scene, UI elements should be **named sensibly** with an indicator of the element type.